asnaencorerpg/asnaencorerpg.github.io/dox/ecrConUnicode.md

 TocParent: aerConLanguageConceptsMain
 TocOrder: 70

 ---

-[*Char Data type](http://en.wikipedia.org/wiki/Unicode">Unicode</a> is a worldwide character-encoding standard.
-Windows 7, 8.x, and 10 use it exclusively at the system level for character and string manipulation.
+[Unicode](http://en.wikipedia.org/wiki/Unicode) is a worldwide character-encoding standard. .NET use it exclusively at the system level for character and string manipulation.
 Unicode simplifies localization of software and improves multilingual text processing.
-Because Unicode is inherent to the .NET Framework, you enable your application with universal data exchange capabilities for global marketing, using a single binary file for every possible character code.
+Because Unicode is inherent to .NET, you enable your application with universal data exchange capabilities for global marketing, using a single binary file for every possible character code.
 Unicode provides several functions:

 - defines the semantics for each character
 - standardizes script behavior